 “Dozens, my dear; do not think me without gratitude.”

 “It is not your gratitude I want, Skilly.
 Let’s get this done.
-Here’s twenty-eight for you; that ought to produce a good, long lasting outcome, will it not?”
+Here’s nearly thirty for you; that ought to produce a good, long-lasting outcome, will it not?”

 He looked at the children again and licked his lips in delight.
 “Indeed, indeed.
 A very good outcome indeed!
 Plenty for us both!”

-“Wonderful,” Madeleine smiled and turned to the confused children.
-“Come, young ones; step over to Mr. Skilly so that he can help you.”
+“Wonderful.”
+Madeleine smiled and turned to the confused children.
+“Come, young ones; step over to Mr. Skilly so he can help you.”

 The children looked between each other.
 “How will he help?” asked another older child.
 “What will he do to protect us?”